TWI - Training Within Industry

 Why did the TWI program play such an important role in the Toyota Production System (TPS)?

-In the TWI program the biggest emphasis was put on the development of its employees, especially foremen, masters and managers.
+In the Training Within Industry program, the biggest emphasis was put on the development of its employees, especially foremen, masters and managers.
 Their professionally conducted on-the-job training and involvement in the process of continuous improvement (kaizen) was an expression of respect for their subordinates.
 It was soon noticed in Toyota that the development of employees and training of genuine leaders is essential for the success of the implementation of methods and tools of Lean Management.
 Without the awareness of employees, the implementation of Lean Management is a difficult and, in practice, an impossible challenge.
 Based on the fundamental principles of the TWI program, Toyota formulated the concept of employee development management, which is now called Lean HR.
 Its main objective is to eliminate the eighth type of waste: the lost creativity of employees.
 This type of waste is considered to be the worst because it indirectly affects the presence of the remaining 7 types of waste.
-Lean HR helps to manage the competences of employees with the use of tools such as, among other things, the Skill Matrix.
+Lean HR helps to manage the competencies of employees with the use of tools such as, among other things, the Skill Matrix.
 The TWI program provides leaders with methods on how to extract the best features from people.
 Lean HR and the TWI program are both focused on the stimulation of employee creativity – eliminating the eighth type of waste.

 What is the current role of the TWI program?